Ziang-Lu/Design-Patterns/2-Creational Patterns/3-Singleton Pattern.md

 ## Drawback

-Some people are critical of the Singleton Pattern and consider it to be an anti-pattern (反模式), in that it is frequently used in scenarios where <u>it is not beneficial, introduces unnecessary restrictions in situations where a sole instance of a class is not actually required, and introduces global state into an application</u>.
+Some people are critical of the Singleton Pattern and consider it to be an anti-pattern (反模式), in that it is frequently used in scenarios where it is not beneficial, introduces unnecessary restrictions in situations where a sole instance of a class is not actually required, and introduces global state into an application.